 Our sprinkler system inspection and testing schedules are determined by the local code, building occupancy type, and the system’s components.

 Our NICET-certified technicians follow the requirements outlined in the National Fire Protection Association’s code NFPA 25, along with any additional local codes to ensure your peace of mind regarding your facility’s sprinkler system.

 Please don’t hesitate to give us a call today and discuss your sprinkler system inspection options.
 We are the fire sprinkler inspection company you can rely on.

 About Allegiant Fire Protection

 Allegiant Fire Protection LLC , delivers exceptional fire protection services to businesses throughout the greater Chicago area.
 Services include the design, installation, and service of fire alarm systems, as well as offsite alarm monitoring.
-The firm’s NICET-certified technicians also inspect and test all life safety systems.
+The firm’s NICET-certified technicians also inspect and test all fire protection systems.
 Allegiant Fire Protection is a privately held firm located in Aurora, IL.